Xu-Dong/rareAPA/README.md

 * Rare variants enrichment

   Required inputs for RV enrichment analysis includes genotype file of GTEx individuals (obtained from dbGap with request application), variants annotations (VEP and CADD).

+* RNA binding region enrichment

+  Required inputs include RNA binding protein (RBP) binding regions obtained from ENCODE, 166 RBPs were involved, and peak bed file were used.

+* aOutlier gene enrichemnt with 3'aQTL gene
+* Colocalization with GWAS summary data in UK biobank

 # License

 This project is covered under the MIT License.